Free school meals (FSM)

 Please make sure you have the following details before making a claim:

 - details of the school your child attends

 - list of benefits you receive

-If we have informed you that your child or children are not entitled to free school meals and you believe this decision is wrong, please provide evidence which confirms your entitlement within one month from the date of our notification letter.
+If we have informed you that your child or children are not entitled to FSM and you believe this decision is wrong, please provide evidence which confirms your entitlement within one month from the date of our notification letter.